H0R5E/edengths/README.md

 This is the class file for a Latex2e template which corresponds to the regulations regarding layout of a thesis submitted within the University of Edinburgh School of Engineering.
-It is not `official', but conforms as best as possible to the regulation as detailed at:
+It is **not official**, but conforms as best as possible to the regulation as detailed at:

 [The University of Edinburgh Academic Services](http://www.ed.ac.uk/academic-services/students/postgraduate-research/thesis-submission)